© 2017 Camera Check Point Dubbo NSW Australia -

 The Giotto puffer is made from quality rubber that does not expel bits (unlike low cost types).
 It is ‘hand operated’ and easy to control with gentle puffs.

-Use the Rocket Air to gently puff out bits, whilst holding the camera with the mouth downwards.
+Use the Air Puffer to gently puff out bits, whilst holding the camera with the mouth downwards.

 They work, not so much by sweeping, but by the use of static attraction.